pingcap/docs-cn/clinic/clinic-user-guide-for-tiup.md

     > **Note:**
     >
-    > - TiDB Clinic is currently in the Beta testing stage for invited users only.
+    > - PingCAP Clinic is currently in the Beta testing stage for invited users only.
 If you need to upload data to the Clinic Server using Diag, contact [PingCAP technical support](https://en.pingcap.com/contact-us/) to get a trial account first.
-    > - For the TiDB Clinic Beta version, external users **cannot use** the features of the Clinic Server.
+    > - For the PingCAP Clinic Beta version, external users **cannot use** the features of the Clinic Server.
 After you upload collected data to the Clinic Server and get a data link using Diag, only authorized PingCAP technical support staff can access the link and view the data.

     - When your cluster has some problems, if you cannot analyze the problems immediately, you can use Diag to collect and save the data for later analysis.

 - [Perform a quick check on the cluster status locally](#perform-a-quick-check-on-the-cluster-status-locally)

     Even if your cluster runs stably now, it is necessary to periodically check the cluster to avoid potential stability risks.
-You can check the potential health risks of a cluster using the local quick check feature provided by TiDB Clinic.
-The TiDB Clinic Beta version provides a rationality check on cluster configuration items to discover unreasonable configurations and provide modification suggestions.
+You can check the potential health risks of a cluster using the local quick check feature provided by PingCAP Clinic.
+The PingCAP Clinic Beta version provides a rationality check on cluster configuration items to discover unreasonable configurations and provide modification suggestions.

 ## Prerequisites